Zo-Bro-23/newton-method-web/README.md

+# newton-method-web

-# A website that uses Newton's Method to calculate the root of a function
+A website that uses Newton's Method to calculate the root of a function

 Live [here](https://newton-method.zohan.tech)